Viwarrior/ai-prompt-catalog/README.md

 ## To Do
+- Add React front end code.

-- Add user authentication and role-based access control.
+- Add role-based access control.
-- Expand search capabilities (e.g., fuzzy search).
 - Implement logging and monitoring for production.
+- Add contract tests.